 Check Your Contract For Working Hours & Days

 For any issue regarding your employment, it is really important to look at your contract.

-- You should have been provided with a copy of your contract at the point when you first signed it (started your employment).
+- You should have been provided with a copy of your contract at the point when you started your job.

 - If you were not provided with a copy, ask for one.